slierp/Discrete-event-simulation-for-solar-cell-production/README.md

 <b>Example applications</b>
 - In the research phase of any new solar cell technology it is often the question whether the cost of an added step outways the efficiency benefits.
 To make a better estimate of the cost of an added step it is interesting to simulate a production line with and without the added step.
 - When running a production line it can be of interest to fine-tune a model that exactly represents the line itself, so one can run a lot of 'what-if' scenarios, such as unscheduled down-time for certain tools.
+- To calculate the cost-of-ownership of a particular solar cell technology, one of things one needs to derive is the amount of cells that are produced with the particular tool setup.
+One can make estimates using the process that has the lowest effective throughput, but reality is of course more complicated, because different tools have different behaviour, such as in their maintenance schedules.
+Discrete event simulation can in principle take all those things into account.

 <b>Install</b>